-This soup is traditionally made with tart dark-red Morello cherries, but any tart pie cherry, like fire-engine-red Montmorency cherries, will work in a pinch, as long as they are fresh or at the very least frozen (don't use canned).
+This soup is traditionally made with tart dark-red Morello cherries, but any tart pie cherry, like fire-engine-red Montmorency cherries, will work in a pinch, as long as they are fresh or at the very least frozen.
+(Don't use canned.)
 Never use a sweet Bing cherry.
-Some recipes call for cinnamon and cloves, and the cherries are left unpitted!
+Some recipes call for cinnamon and cloves, with the cherries are left unpitted.

 - 6 cups water

 - In a large saucepan, cook cherries with water and 3/4 cup sugar until done, about 10 minutes.